How to Set Up a VPN (on Windows and Mac)

 VPN providers often make it easy to connect to different servers worldwide through their apps.
 But you still might want to set up a VPN connection on your computer manually.
 This might be your only option if you couldn’t download your provider’s application.

-This process is simple but could require information the average VPN user might not be familiar with.
+This process is simple but could require information that the average VPN user might not be familiar with.
 You might have to add VPN configuration settings, authentication settings, and more.
 You can typically acquire these settings from your provider or network administrator.

 Here’s how to set up a VPN manually on Microsoft Windows and macOS operating systems.

-Windows 10
+Windows 11

 2. Select the “Network & Internet” option

-3. Click on the VPN tab then select “Add a VPN connection”
+3. Click on the VPN tab.

 MacOS